Swensy67/Week-3-getting-and-cleaning-data/CodeBook.md

 -----------------------------------------------------------

-## data3
+## finalDataSet

-* data3 :
+* finalDataSet :
     * File Structure : data.frame
     * Cases : 180
     * Variables : 81

-Variables are the same as for data2 except it contains  the average of each variable for each activity and each subject.
+Variables are the same as for firstDataSet except it contains  the average of each variable for each activity and each subject.